fg-research/website/docs/_sources/blog/general/posts/commodity-forecasting-forgan.rst.txt

 Finally, we calculate the root mean squared error (RMSE), mean absolute error (MAE) and mean absolute percentage error (MAPE) of the one-step-ahead predictions over the test set.
-Note that we use the predicted median as point forecast.
+Note that we use the median as point forecast.

 .. code:: python